|Starla's Candle Making

 Funniest thing, to us at any rate, is that our best seller, at the moment, isn't a candle at all, but a smelly bear.
 No wick in site!

 The waxed and scented bears are my department and Lisa handles the creative candle making.
-I can't believe the time and details she puts into these
+I can't believe the time and details she

 Her apple pies have crust done by hand!
 I mean actually made from wax by hand, without the use of a mold.
 How cool is that?
-The wax apples used in
+The wax

-the pies look so real, you can see why people would be fooled into thinking they are real pies.
+apples used in the pies look so real, you can see why people would be fooled into thinking they are real pies.

 Tammy helps everywhere and has the best ideas.